-family and multi-family residential units shall not be permitted along public or private streets.
+family and multi-family residential units shall not be permitted along public or private streets, except for corner lots and lots at least fifty (50) feet in width.
 Driveways located along public or private streets shall not be allowed to cross the front setback to access individual residential garages except for corner lots.
 Corner lots may have driveway access to a public street from the side yard.
-Shared driveways and alleys accessing multiple individual garages are permitted if the garages are to the rear of the structure.
+Shared driveways and alleys accessing multiple (two or more) individual garages are permitted if the garages are to the rear of the structure.

-Front-loaded garages may be approved by the Planning Director if environmental and/or topographic features exist that present significant site constraints.
+Front-loaded garages may be approved by the Planning Director if site shape, environmental and/or topographic features challenges exist that present significant site constraints.

-- i.
 Amend Section 9.1208, "Development Standards" subsection (7), "Loading Standards" by adding a new subsection (c) to restrict loading and service in single family areas.
 The remaining paragraphs and subsections shall remain unchanged.
-The new subsection shall read as follows: - (7) Loading standards - (c) Loading and service areas shall not be located across from single family or abutting single family on the same side of the street. - j.
+The new subsection shall read as follows:

+(7) Loading standards

+- (c) Loading and service areas shall not be located across from single family or abutting single family on the same side of the street. - j-k.
 Amend Section 9.1208, "Development Standards", "Screening Standards" subsection (a), the first paragraph, to allow a screening wall or fence to replace the 5' planting strip.
 Add text to subsection (b) to include large utility structures as items to be screened.
 Clarify text in subsection (c) for surface parking lot screening.
 The remaining paragraphs and subsections shall remain unchanged.
 The revised text shall read as follows: (Petition No. 2004-128 §9.1208(8)(a) 2/21/05)